 3. As a company with a lot of successful customers, how do you keep your clients’ satisfaction at such a high level?
 Are there any tips you are willing to share with our readers?

 At FreightHub we believe that you should always put your customer first.
 Despite being a digital freight forwarder we have a team of currently 60 people based in our offices in Berlin and Hamburg.
 Each customer has a personal contact who is responsible for all shipments running smoothly and ensures that rare exceptions are handled proactively!
-However, we not only run our day to day business with our customers in mind, but also try to think about a strategic decision from their point of view All new features and services we release are initially based on something that customers asked for.
+However, we do not only run our day to day business with our customers in mind.
+We also try to think about a strategic decision from their point of view.
+All new features and services we release are initially based on something that customers asked for.

 4. How is the digitization changing the freight forwarding industry?

 The industry’s main problem is the low degree of digitalization which often results in frustration for the customers.
 Many freight forwarders still manage their business via phone, emails and faxes.
 Their systems don’t provide Track&Trace, do not enable the automation of processes and are inefficient in general.
-FreightHub increases the efficiency significantly, channeling 90 % of the communication automatically through the platform, saving time for both parties and providing a digital 24/7 service.
+FreightHub increases the efficiency significantly, channeling 90% of the communication automatically through the platform, providing a digital 24/7 service.

-A few freight forwarders have already noticed the market gap and the potential of digitalization for the logistics scene but no other business except for ours is able to automatically get real-time quotes and offer a Track&Trace service for our customers’ shipments from door to door at the same time.
+A few freight forwarders have already noticed the market gap and the potential of digitalization for the logistics scene.
+However, FreightHub is able to automatically get real-time quotes and offer a Track&Trace service for our customers’ shipments from door to door at the same time.
 We also provide transparency by compiling all important shipping and customer documents at one place on our platform.
 Thus we make the shipping experience for our customers as convenient as possible.

 5. The logistics industry still has a lot of potential for innovation.
 According to FreightHub, what does the future hold for logistics?

 Driverless vehicles are making headlines at the moment.
 But it’s not just about cars and busses – autonomous trucks and even vessels are developing fast.
-The same applies for onboard AI (artificial intelligence) systems that, armed with a full array of data sensors and input from other sources, could navigate the safest and most efficient route.
-There are exciting times ahead and it will be interesting to see which new technologies will set new standards for the industry!
+The same applies to onboard Artificial Intelligence (AI) systems.
+Such systems armed with a full array of data sensors and input from other sources could navigate the safest and most efficient route.
+It will be interesting to see which new technologies will set new standards for the industry!

 Below you can watch the video which explains how FreighHub platform works: